Wolox/tech-guides/README.md

 Guides for all the technologies we use at [Wolox](http://wolox.com.ar).

-Under every technology folder, you will find:
+Under every technology folder, you will find a README describing:

 - **Kickoff Guides**: Step by step guide to make a project kickoff.
-- **Open Source**: A list of the open source libraries for the chosen technology.
+- **Open Source**: A list of the open source libraries developed at Wolox.
 - **Useful Documentation**: Good practices, talks, useful guides and highlights.
-- **Posts**: Posts written at Wolox for the technology.
+- **Posts**: Posts written at Wolox for the given technology.

 *Note: There is also a [general-highlights](general-highlights.md) file for common highlights.*